Joelle’s Guide to Raven Run

 Everything starts at the parking lot where you have access to two main trailheads: Freedom Trail and Nature Center.
 Regardless of which trail you choose, all trails are interconnected and it’s easy to cover a fair amount of ground or change direction if you would like.

 I recommend beginning on the trail towards the Nature Center.
 After a few minutes, you will pass a building filled with exhibits, pictures and facts about the history of the area.
 Raven Run is operated by Lexington Parks and Recreation and they have done a magnificent job with this sanctuary.
-It’s well-kept, clean and they even host events throughout the year for nature enthusiasts (find a calendar of events here).
+It’s well-kept, clean and they even host events throughout the year for nature enthusiasts.
 After wandering around the nature center, be sure to sign into the trail log and take note of the trail map before heading in.

-Can you believe such a beautiful place exists only thirty minutes away from Lexington?
+Can you believe such a beautiful place exists a twenty minute drive away from downtown Lexington?
 I was so happy when I discovered it and Raven Run is now one of my favorite places to go and clear my head.
 It’s suitable for all ages and fitness levels and makes for a perfect getaway from the city.

 I used to be discouraged that there wasn’t anything similar to the splendor of the Red River Gorge close to Lexington but after finding out about Raven Run, I love that I can go outside and explore more often without taking an entire day.